zikzakjack/MyRefcards/MyRefcards_Linux.md

 **rm -r file1 dir1** : Delete file1 and dir1 and its contents recursively

 **rm -rf file1 dir1** : Same as above, except that if either file1 or dir1 do not exist, rm will continue silently.

 ***

+**ln** : Create hard and symbolic links

+***

+**ln file link** : Create hard link

+**ln -s file link** : Create symbolic link

+Note :

+1. A hard link cannot reference a file outside its own file system.

+2. A hard link may not reference a directory.

+3. A symbolic link may reference a directory or a file.

+4. If you write some something to the symbolic link, the referenced file is also written to

+5. When you delete a symbolic link, only the link is deleted, not the file itself

+6. If the file is deleted before the symbolic link, the link will continue to exist, but will point to nothing

+***
 I am reading : The Linux Command Line by William E. Shotts, Jr.